Aafiya-H/Python-Sentiment-Analysis/README.md

 About
 </h2>
 <p align='center'>
-There are a lot of reviews we all give today- to hotels, websites, movies, etc. So in order to check the sentiment present in the review, i.e. either the review or the whole set of reviews are good or bad we have created a python project which tells us about the positivity or negativity of a review.
+There are a lot of reviews we all read today- to hotels, websites, movies, etc. So in order to check the sentiment present in the review, i.e. either the review or the whole set of reviews are good or bad we have created a python project which tells us about the positive or negative sentiment of a review.
 </p>

 -----------------------------------